apify/n8n-nodes-apify-content-crawler/README.md

 ![operations](./docs/operations.png)

-This node integrates the Apify Website Content Crawler Actor and supports running the Apify Actor with custom input.
+This node provides a single operation to run the Apify Website Content Crawler Actor with custom input parameters.

 ### Run Crawler
-Execute a Website Content Crawler with optional input parameters
+Execute the Website Content Crawler with optional input parameters to crawl websites and extract text content

 ## Credentials